-The BSc in AI Programme has a close relationship between students and lecturers.
+The Computing Programme has a close relationship between students and lecturers.
 Students may contact lecturers in person at anytime during office hours (six hours per week), or through email.
 Lecture notes and supplementary material are available in the University e-learning system called Canvas.
 Recommended book lists are provided at the beginning of each semester (see Appendix A1 for an example).

-Basically, all modules (except for Artificial Intelligent Application Project, Final Year Project, Internship) are lecture-based and must fulfil the number of contact hours per week assigned to those modules.
+Basically, all modules (except for Information System Project, Final Year Project, Internship and Teaching Practice I & II) are lecture-based and must fulfil the number of contact hours per week assigned to those modules.
 Many of the modules offer tutorial and laboratory practice as specified in the module syllabi.
 As for the final year projects, students are expected to complete an implementation-based and/or research-based project with the guidance, assistance and monitoring of the student project supervisors.